 Becoming a certified nurse assistant is quickly becoming the fastest way into nursing.
 The demand for CNAs is overwhelming due to the growing percentage of the population that requires medical attention.
 As a CNA, there is typically freedom to select schedules that fit your needs.
 CNAs are hired to fill day, evening, and weekend shifts in most facilities.
 There are many different types of facilities or individuals that employ CNAs, so the work environment can vary.
 The workday is usually varied and fast-paced.
 Once you have become a CNA, then there are many more opportunities for continued education and more career options.

 The minimum requirement is at least 75 hours of classroom and hands-on instruction in a clinical setting.
 Many states exceed the essential requirement and go up to as many as 180 hours of training.
 A high school diploma is not necessary for most states to become a CNA, but could be a barrier if other careers in healthcare are desired.
 Other requirements may be necessary before being accepted into a CNA training course.
 These requirements could include current medical physical, criminal background check, immunization verification, and CPR certification.
-If interested in pursuing CNA training, then verify what your state requirements are to become a CNA.
+If interested in pursuing CNA training, then verify what your state requirements are for how to become a CNA.

 Once training is completed, then each person is eligible to take the state’s written and skills exam for certification.
 You will need to find or ask your facility to assist in finding a state-approved testing facility.
 Once the testing location is identified, then you will need to provide documentation showing successful completion of your state-certified CNA program.
 There is both a written and skills evaluation for the exam.
 Once you have passed the state exam, then your name will be added to the Nurse Aide Registry.